kshitijl/attiny-ir-remote/README.md

 modulated signal.
  */

-On power down mode at 5V, measured 0.5uA.
-That would be 80K hours assuming current consumption is the same at a lower voltage (unlikely).
+On power down mode at 5V, I measured a current of 0.5uA (for the whole circuit).
+That gives me 80,000 hours with the tiny CR220 battery, assuming current consumption is the same at a lower voltage (unlikely).

 While a button is pressed, my multimeter reports 15mA.
 That the value is lower than 100mA makes sense: just like a 200mA current at a 50% duty cycle is reported as 100mA by this meter, the same peak current over the much smaller duty cycle in sending bits (and the timeouts between bytes) averages out to a lot less.
+We calculated 1440s of continuous discharge.
+Estimating a duty cycle of 15%, we get 9600s of discharge.
+Since power consumption in power down mode is a tiny fraction of this number we can assume that the entire battery will be consumed due to discharge.
+Assuming a button is held down for about 3 seconds each time volume is adjusted, we get something like 3200 volume adjustments from this tiny battery.

+Is that great or is that terrible?
+I am such a beginner that I don't know what is considered awful performance.
+On a desktop, for example, doing millions of operations per second (megaflops) of computation sounds impressive but is actually laughably pitiful.
+It is several orders of magnitude away from good.
+So 3200 button presses sounds pretty good to me but maybe it's awful.